Section A. Author Guideline for Manuscript Preparation

 This section should be brief but contain adequate details so that the work could be reproduced.
 It should include the materials used & studied, period/time of study, instruments used, procedures, chemicals and their sources, and related experimental details.
 Methods already published could be indicated by reference.

 Results should be clear and concise according to the objectives.
-This should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate but not always.
+This should explore the significance of the body of work, not repeat results.
+A combined Results and Discussion section is often appropriate, but not always.
 Avoid extensive citations and discussion of published literature.

 Results should be clear and concise according to the objectives.
-This should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate but not always.
+This should explore the significance of the body of work, not repeat results.
+A combined Results and Discussion section is often appropriate, but not always.
 Avoid extensive citations and discussion of published literature.

-The key findings of the study should be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section and or the author could integrate it during discussion if suitable and justified.
-Manuscript should have preferably a relevant conclusion (limit of 350-500 words) and should reflect the findings, importance and future scope.
+The key findings of the study should be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section, and/or the author could integrate it during discussion if suitable and justified.
+The manuscript should preferably have a relevant conclusion (limit of 350-500 words) and should reflect the findings, importance, and future scope.

-The key findings of the study should be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section and or the author could integrate it during discussion if suitable and justified.
-Manuscript should have preferably a relevant conclusion (limit of 350-500 words) and should reflect the findings, importance and future scope.
+The key findings of the study should be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section, and/or the author could integrate it during discussion if suitable and justified.
+The manuscript should preferably have a relevant conclusion (limit of 350-500 words) and should reflect the findings, importance, and future scope.

 9. Acknowledgements or Grants Received or Funding